Sous Vide Whole Chicken (Not Poached)

 The tricky thing about cooking a whole bird sous vide is removing the air from the cavity.
 Because air doesn’t conduct heat well, it will prevent the inner part of the chicken from reaching its desired temperature.

-Stuff the cavity of your chicken with onions and lemons!
+Method #2 Stuff the cavity of your chicken with onions and lemons!

-The onions and lemons act as the heat transfer agent inside your chicken to ensure it reaches 150°F inside out and holds at that temperature during the entire cooking time.
+The onions and lemons act as the heat transfer agent inside your chicken to ensure it reaches 150°F (66°C) inside out and holds at that temperature during the entire cooking time.
 They also add an unexpected layer of flavors to your chicken, in addition to the mouth-watering thyme, cayenne, garlic, and paprika dry rub.

 Depending on the size of your chicken, you might need to use more or fewer onions and lemons.
 Make sure you stuff the cavity as much as possible so there’s little to no air left inside before you bag the chicken.
-I cut my onions and lemons into slices and stuffed the bird really well.
+I cut my onions and lemons into slices and stuffed the bird well.

-Now, here comes the exciting part!
+Now, here comes the exciting part.
 Let’s do this!

-Step 1: Preheat water to 150°F using a sous vide precision cooker (I use Anova sous vide).
+Step 1: Preheat water to 150°F (66°C) using an immersion circulator.

 Step 2: Make the dry rub for your bird.